crates/mehen-<lang>/. The analyzer:

 | Language-specific | Ruff (Python), Oxc (TS/JS), Mago (PHP), Prism (Ruby), ra_ap_syntax (Rust), pulldown-cmark (Markdown) | A maintained Rust crate with a typed AST, semantic model, or rich grammar coverage exists. |

-| Tree-sitter | Go, Kotlin, C, PowerShell | No mature language-specific parser is available, or tree-sitter’s grammar quality is the best fit. |
+| Tree-sitter | Go, C, PowerShell | No mature language-specific or ANTLR parser is available, or tree-sitter’s grammar quality is the best fit. |

 Adding a language-specific parser